EDUCBA Logo

 VBA Date Function – Example #3

-VBA Date to Find out the Credit Card Bill Payee
+VBA Date to Find Out the Credit Card Bill Payee

 Example 3

-VBA Date could be handy in allowing you to automate the things instead of checking the dates one by one.
+VBA Date could be handy in allowing you to automate things instead of checking the dates one by one.
 Let’s see how to do this step by step:

 Step 1: Define a New macro using a sub-procedure under a module.